UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 Research Foci
 ======
-My research interests lie at the intersection of computer science and biomedicine, with a particular focus on computational topology and brain connectivity.
-I aim to develop novel methods that can be applied to cancer drug discovery and the analysis of brain connectivity during voice pitch control.
-To advance this work, I have developed a suite of software tools designed to collect and analyze relevant biomedical data.
+My research interests lie at the intersection of computer science and biomedicine, with a particular focus on computer vision, computational topology and brain connectivity.
+I aim to develop novel methods that can be applied to cancer drug discovery, and the analysis of brain connectivity during voice pitch control.
+To advance this work, I have developed a suite of software tools designed to collect and analyze relevant biomedical data including (but not limited to) ECoG, fMRI and Bright-field microscopy images of organoids and parasites.

 Personal Interests
 ======